Elijah Wood: 1999–2003: The Lord of the Rings

-Wood played Frodo Baggins in the 2001 The Lord of the Rings: The Fellowship of the Ring, the first installment of Peter Jackson's adaptation of J. R. R. Tolkien's multi-volume novel; he was the first actor to be cast.
-This gave Wood top billing, alongside a cast that included Ian McKellen, Liv Tyler, Orlando Bloom, Cate Blanchett, Christopher Lee, Miranda Otto, Sean Bean, Sean Astin, Billy Boyd, Dominic Monaghan, Viggo Mortensen, and John Rhys-Davies.
+Wood played Frodo Baggins in the 2001 The Lord of the Rings: The Fellowship of the Ring, the first installment of Peter Jackson's adaptation of J. R. R. Tolkien's multi-volume novel.
+Wood was a fan of the Hobbit, and he sent in an audition tape of himself dressed as Frodo, reading lines from the novel.
+He was selected from 150 actors who auditioned.
+Wood was the first actor to be cast.
+This gave Wood top billing, alongside a cast full of stars.

-The Lord of the Rings trilogy was filmed in New Zealand, in a process taking more than one year for principal photography alone, with pick-up shots annually for the next four years.
+The Lord of the Rings trilogy was filmed in New Zealand; principal photography took over a year, and pick-up shooting continued annually for the next four years.
 Before the cast left the country, Jackson gave Wood two gifts: one of the One Ring props used on the set and Sting, Frodo's sword.
 He was also given a pair of prosthetic "hobbit feet" of the type worn during filming.

 In 2002, Wood lent his voice to the DTV release of The Adventures of Tom Thumb and Thumbelina.
-Later that year, the second part of Peter Jackson's trilogy was released, titled The Lord of the Rings: The Two Towers, in which Wood had a reduced role from the first movie.
+Later that year, the second part of Peter Jackson's trilogy was released, titled The Lord of the Rings: The Two Towers.

-In 2003, Wood starred in the DTV film All I Want and also cameoed as 'The Guy' in Spy Kids 3-D: Game Over.
-The concluding chapter of the Rings trilogy, The Lord of the Rings: The Return of the King was released that December.
+In 2003, Wood starred in the DTV film All I Want and cameoed as 'The Guy' in Spy Kids 3-D: Game Over.
+The concluding chapter of the Rings trilogy, The Lord of the Rings: The Return of the King was released in December of that year.